boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 #### Text Overflow

-This option allows you to customize legend text based on the 'Text Width' property value.
+This option allows you to trim the legend items if the legend exceeds the `Text Width` value.

 ***None***